frankt716/cse-191-fall23/rec03.md

 \end{align}
 ```
 Even though the bound variables have different names, these two functions are the same.

+## Semantics

+Variables are placeholders for some individuals.
+To assign a meaning to a well-formed formula is predicate logic, we need to provide a *domain of discourse* over which variables can range.

 [^1]: Also known as *first-order logic*.
 [^2]: These are called *well-formed formulas*.